anirudhtopiwala/Human_Detector/README.md

 boxes around individual humans.
 The center position of the rectangle will be used as the pixel location in that frame.
 The pixel coordinates can then be used with a robots intrinsic and extrinsic transformations to track the human with respect to the robot's world frame.
 We have used Histogram of Oriented Gradient (HOG) as the feature extractor.
 Support Vector Machine (SVM) is used to train using these feature vectors generated on the training data.The data set used for this project is taken from [INRIA Person Dataset](http://pascal.inrialpes.fr/data/human/).
 The algorithm is based on the paper by [Dalal, N., Triggs, B.](https://ieeexplore.ieee.org/document/1467360).
 A brief introduction of the algorithm can be found [here](https://www.learnopencv.com/histogram-of-oriented-gradients/).

-We have used openCV as a thrid party library, which is covered under the 3-clause BSD License.
+We have used openCV as a third party library, which is covered under the 3-clause BSD License.

 ## Algorithm and Outputs

 The goal of this project is to detect humans using a SVM classifier trained on HOG descriptors.
-As the name suggests there are three major componenets or classes in the project.
+As the name suggests there are three major components or classes in the project.
 The **Data class**, which is responsible for loading the training Data, the **Train class** which computes the HOG descriptors and trains the classifier and the **Detect class** which makes a bounding box around the detected human.
 Refer to the [class](https://github.com/anirudhtopiwala/Human_Detector/blob/master/UML/revised/UML_Class.pdf) and the  [activity]( https://github.com/anirudhtopiwala/Human_Detector/blob/master/UML/revised/UML_Activity.pdf) diagrams to understand the flow of the algorithm.

 The algorithm starts with reading the positive (pos) images from the INRIA database to form the training data.
 Now, as the HOG descriptors requires a cropped input of the human to form a good descriptor, the training images were cropped using the bounding boxes obtained from the annotations file.
 To have a balanced descriptor, the negatives (neg) were formed by random cropping on the images obtained from the neg folder of the INRIA dataset.
 All the images were finally resized to have the same size, as this is very essential to the proper working of the classifier.

 The HOG features were calculated with a cell size of (4,4).
-This size was taken as the length of the descriptor is very high for a cell size of (2,2) and for a cell size of (8,8), the number of descriptors were not enough to respresent all the information in the image.
+This size was taken as the length of the descriptor is very high for a cell size of (2,2) and for a cell size of (8,8), the number of descriptors were not enough to represent all the information in the image.
 This can be clearly observed in the comparison shown below.

 <p align="center">
 <img src="https://github.com/anirudhtopiwala/Human_Detector/blob/master/additional_files/Hog_cell_size_comaprison.png">